showpass/showpass-wordpress-plugin/plugin/readme.txt

 1. Upload the entire `showpass` folder to the `/wp-content/plugins/` directory
 2. Register your organization with Showpass at [https://www.showpass.com/organizations/register/](https://www.showpass.com/organizations/register/)
 3. Find your Organization ID at [https://www.showpass.com/dashboard/venues/edit/](https://www.showpass.com/dashboard/venues/edit/) in the top right corner
-4. Enter in your organization ID in the Showpass API section of your wordpress dashboard
+4. Enter in your organization ID in the Showpass API section of your Wordpress dashboard
 5. Visit our git repo for full documentation [https://github.com/showpass/showpass-wordpress-plugin](https://github.com/showpass/showpass-wordpress-plugin)
 6. We highly recommend you enable an SSL certificate on your Wordpress installation for your customers piece of mind